Chop the cauliflower into small* florets. (*see note for bigger cauliflower florets)

 After you measure the fenugreek, you need to remove any twigs and crush the leaves (this will help them incorporate with the other ingredients better).
-Either use a mortar and pestle or place 1 tbsp at a time in the palm of your hand and use the fingers of the other hand to crush the leaves.
+Either use a mortar and pestle or place 1 tablespoon at a time in the palm of your hand and use the fingers of the other hand to crush the leaves.

 In a large mixing bowl, add ¼ cup aquafaba and other paste ingredients.
 Stir to combine.
 The paste will be fairly thin, a have a consistency similar to olive oil.

 Add chickpeas and caulflower to the bowl with the paste.
 Mix gently until the paste evenly coats the caulflower and chickpeas.

 Spread the caulflower and chickpeas onto a sheet pan.
 The cauliflower will carmelize better if they are placed flat-side down.
 Sprinkle the sliced onions over the top.

 Bake for 30 to 35 minutes, or until the veggies are crispy and caramelized.

 Combine all ingredients in a small bowl, mix to combine, and taste to adjust seasonings.
 Serve as a condiment with the veggies and couscous.

 Combine 1 cup of couscous with 1 ½ cups of water in a medium sauce pot.
 Bring to a boil over high heat.
 Turn off heat, stir the couscous, and place lid on the pot.
 Let rest 5 minutes, and then fluff with a fork.